coderdark/unit-test/README.md

 # Unit-test
 Using vitest (https://vitest.dev/guide/) but this can also be use with Jest testing.
+Make your test simple and short!!!

 ## Resources
 + JEST (Expect): https://jestjs.io/docs/expect